getodk/docs/docs/guide-form-language.rst

 Contribute to translating ODK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ODK uses the Transifex software to facilitate translation of the ODK Collect app.
-You (yes you!) can play a pivotal role in expanding the app's language options and/or enhancing current translations through the Transifex platform.
-You can review `ODK Collect's translation progress <https://explore.transifex.com/getodk/collect/>`_ and get to know `ODK's translation guide <https://docs.google.com/document/d/1C0MS_ytAEBHwbMkdR-QrtDrWAAh_EkJo2QRr4XyIOpk>`_.
-Questions about Transifex or translating ODK Collect can be found in `the translation category <https://forum.getodk.org/c/development/translation/14>`_ on the ODK Forum.
+ODK uses the Transifex platform to facilitate translation of the ODK Collect app.
+You (yes you!) can play a pivotal role in expanding the app's language options and/or enhancing current translations through Transifex.
+To get started, follow the `ODK Collect translation guide <https://docs.google.com/document/d/1Uv9YT7WjvLK3aGUKWNIQjo3XB62rTyV0XDNymlp9LBA>`_ and if you have questions, post in the `the translation category <https://forum.getodk.org/c/development/translation/14>`_ on the ODK Forum.

 Empowering multilingual data collection
 ----------------------------------------